fumiyas/Tweet.sh/README.md

 Usage
 ---------------------------------------------------------------------

-When you invoke "tweet" command for the first time, you can see the following messages:
+When you invoke `tweet` command for the first time, you can see the following messages:

-    $ /usr/local/bin/tweet 'Hello, World!!'
+    $ /usr/local/bin/tweet 'やっはろー'
     No OAuth access token and/or secret for Twitter access configured.

     I'll open Twitter site by a WWW browser to get OAuth access token